Panda-program/Virus-on-network/README.md

    git clone <repository-url>
    cd <repository-folder>
     ```
-2. Install the required dependencies using the setup.bat file:
+2. Install the required dependencies:

-    Simply double-click `setup.bat` to install all necessary dependencies.

     Alternatively, you can run this command manually:
     ```bash
     pip install -r requirements.txt
     ```
 ## Running the Simulation
-To start the simulation, run the `start.bat` file located in the root folder.
-This will execute the `main.py` script located in the source folder.

-Alternatively, you can run the main script manually by navigating to the source folder and running:
+To start the simulation navigate to the `source` folder and run:

 ```bash
     python main.py